Thursday, November 9, 2023

 [Photo by Yannick Pulver on Unsplash]

-Nonetheless, only the demons cast out by Jesus recognized him as the “Son of God.”
-Before his crucifixion, and despite his miraculous deeds, even his disciples could not see the forest for the popular messianic trees.
-For example, after he miraculously calmed a violent storm, the twelve disciples failed to understand who he was.
-Dumbstruck, they could only ask, “Who is this man?
+Nevertheless, only the demons exorcised by Jesus recognized him as the “Son of God.”
+Before his crucifixion, and despite his miraculous deeds, even his disciples could not understand who he was.
+For example, after he calmed a violent storm, the twelve disciples could only ask, “Who is this man?

-In the Gospel of Mark, the only human who recognized Jesus as God’s “Son” before his resurrection was the Roman centurion in charge of his execution (Truly, this man was the Son of God!”).
-It seems, that only in his death was God’s Son revealed and recognized, not in his many miraculous deeds - (Mark 15:39).
+In the Gospel of Mark, the only human who recognizes Jesus as God’s “Son” before his resurrection is the Roman centurion in charge of his execution (Truly, this man was the Son of God!”).
+Only in his unjust death is God’s Son revealed and recognized, not in his many miraculous deeds - (Mark 15:39).

-In the Gospel of John, Jesus declared that when he was “lifted up, then you will know that I am the one.”
+In the Gospel of John, Jesus declared that when he was “lifted up, then you will know that I am the One.”
 Not his miracles, but his crucifixion was the center of his redemptive act.
-Only then would he “draw all men to me.”
-The “Son of Man” was “glorified” on Calvary, not when he calmed the storm on the Sea of Galilee or raised Lazarus from the dead.
+The “Son of Man” was “glorified” on Calvary, not when he calmed the storm on the Sea of Galilee or expelled demons.

-Despite the powerful miracles done by him, Jesus died alone on the Cross rejected by the Jewish nation, abandoned by his disciples, and crushed by Rome’s might.
-Jesus instructed his disciples not to take up the sword or Caesar’s scepter.
-They were to embrace the Cross daily and follow in his footsteps.
+Despite the powerful miracles done by him, Jesus died alone on the Cross.
+He was rejected by the Jewish nation, abandoned by his friends, and crushed by Rome’s might.
+Christ instructed his disciples not to take up the sword or Caesar’s scepter, but to embrace the Cross daily and follow in his footsteps.

 When Satan offered him political power, Jesus refused it.
-His followers are summoned to something quite different than the ways of this world - To a life of self-sacrificial service for his Kingdom and the needs of his people, to the Way of the Cross:
+He summons his followers to something radically different than the ways of this world.
+We are called to a life of self-sacrificial service for God's Kingdom and the needs of others.
+In short, we must follow the path that leads to Golgotha:

 • You know that the rulers of the Gentiles dominate them, and their great ones tyrannize them.
 Not so shall it be among you: but whosoever would become great among you shall be your servant, and whosoever would be first among you shall be your slave; even as the Son of Man came not to be served, but to serve, and to give his life a ransom for many.”

-The exalted position Jesus now holds came only after paying a great price.
-As Paul explained, he took on the “form of a slave, and he humbled himself and became obedient unto death, even the death of the cross.
+Jesus received the exalted position he now holds only after paying a great price.
+He took on the “form of a slave, and he humbled himself and became obedient unto death, even the death of the cross.
 Therefore, God highly exalted him.”
-He did not conquer evil by killing his enemies, but by laying down his life for them.
+The ‘Suffering Servant’ did not conquer evil by oppressing or killing his enemies, but by laying down his life for them.

 CHRIST CRUCIFIED

-The Book of Revelation is most instructive for would-be disciples.
-John introduced himself as a “fellow participant” with the “Assemblies of Asia” in the “Tribulation and the Kingdom and the Perseverance of Jesus.”
+The Book of Revelation is instructive for would-be disciples of Jesus.
+John introduced himself as a “fellow participant” with the Seven Churches in the “Tribulation and the Kingdom and the Perseverance of Jesus.”
 One definite article or “THE” modifies all three nouns.
 Each is a part of a single whole.
-To live for the Kingdom is to endure “tribulation” and “persevere” in it.
+To live for the Kingdom is to know “tribulation.”

-The “Assemblies of Asia” were summoned to “overcome” by persevering through trials, rejecting deceptions, and undergoing persecution, not by escaping tribulation.
-We reign with Jesus, but first, we must overcome in the same manner he did - (Revelation 3:21).
+The Seven Churches were summoned to “overcome” by persevering through trials, rejecting deceptions, and undergoing persecution, not by escaping trials and tribulations.
+We reign with Jesus, but first, we must overcome in the same manner he did.
+Thus, we conquer by “following the Lamb wherever he goes.”
+We “overcome” Satan “by the blood of the Lamb, the word of our testimony, and because we love not our lives unto death” - (Revelation 3:21, 12:11).

-Paul declared to the Corinthians that the proclamation of “Christ crucified” was scandalous to Jews and folly to Greeks.
-The very idea that God achieved victory over sin, death, and Satan through the unjust death of a politically powerless Messianic figure was foolishness to the philosophies and ideologies of this fallen age.
+The Apostle Paul declared that the proclamation of “Christ crucified” was scandalous to Jews and folly to Greeks.
+The idea that God achieved victory over sin, death, and Satan through the unjust death of a politically powerless man contradicts the philosophies and political ideologies of this age.
 Yet Paul called the “Cross of ChristGod’s power and wisdom.
-Only the “spiritually minded” could comprehend this.
+Only the “spiritually minded” man comprehends this.

 • Recognizing Jesus - (In Mark, only at his death did the Roman centurion who was present at his execution recognize who Jesus was – Mark 10:45)